-The City will implement a training program designed to teach staff about potential sources of stormwater contamination
+The City will implement aCattraining program designed toEducateach staff about potential sourcesCof stormwater contaminationEmployed

-Education for City Employees
+Category Target Audience Responsible Party Education for City Employees City Employees Public Works

-City Employees Responsible Party

 The City will implement a training program designed to teach staff about potential sources of stormwater contamination and ways to minimize the water quality impact of municipal activities, such as park and open space maintenance, fleet and building maintenance, construction and land disturbances, and storm drain system maintenance.
-Training will include a general stormwater awareness message pollution prevention/good housekeeping measures, spill response and prevention, and information about the operation and maintenance and operation of structural BMPs.
+Training will include a general stormwater awareness message pollution prevention/ good housekeeping measures, spill response and prevention, and information about the operation and maintenance and operation of structural BMPs.
 Proper disposal of trash and debris will be specifically addressed.